The Ionian Mission: Plot summary

-Admiral Thornton's desire is to engage the French in a fleet action.
-The second-in-command, Harte, has lesser goals.
-Harte sends Aubrey and Babbington on a mission to the north coast of Africa, with the notion that Babbington will be taken by the French ships in the neutral port Medina.
-Babbington sees the ships before he enters port and rejoins Worcester.
-Having been told not to fire first at the French, Aubrey enters the neutral port in an unsuccessful attempt to draw French fire.
-Aubrey leaves port, feeling his image is tarnished.
-Worcester brings Maturin to the coast of France, and waits to pick him up.
-Maturin's mission fails due to other British spies afoot.
-Waiting for the launch, Maturin meets the other British agent, Professor Graham, who has shot himself in the foot.
-Maturin hands him over to the Captain of the Fleet to act as a Turkish advisor.
-Later, the French fleet slips the blockade.
-Thornton is pleased, but the winds change, preventing a successful engagement.
-The French do not want battle and return to port.
-A few shots are exchanged, killing the captain and first lieutenant of HMS Surprise, and the Worcester, a poorly built ship, is strained beyond usefulness.
-Thornton tells Aubrey to take her to Malta to refit, then shift part of his crew to the Surprise for a mission to the Seven Islands on the Ionian coast.
+Worcester then brings Maturin to the coast of France under the cover of night for a rendezvous with other agents.
+Shots suddenly ring out in the darkness, persuading Stephen to abandon the rendezvous.
+Waiting for the launch, he discovers Professor Graham, also working as a British agent, who has attempted his own rendezvous the same night and accidentally shot himself in the foot.
+Graham is rescued and handed over to the Captain of the Fleet to act as a Turkish advisor.
+Later, a storm blows the British ships off station and the French fleet slips the blockade.
+Admiral Thornton is pleased, but the winds change, preventing a successful engagement.
+The French admiral Emeriau declines battle and returns to Toulon.
+A few shots are exchanged, killing the captain and first lieutenant of HMS Surprise, and the Worcester, a poorly built ship, is strained beyond usefulness during the chase.
+Thornton tells Jack to take her to Malta to refit, then shift part of his crew to the Surprise for a mission to the Seven Islands on the Ionian coast.